 Overview.
-For the fiscal year ended October 31, 2018, we generated \$229.3 million in cash from operations, as our net loss (adjusted for non-cash charges) provided \$380.0 million which exceeded our working capital requirements of \$150.7 million.
-Our net loss (adjusted for non-cash charges) reflects a non-cash tax provision of \$463.6 million primarily related to the enactment of the Tax Act.
-For additional information on the non-cash tax provision, see Note 20 to our Consolidated Financial Statements included in Item 8 of Part II of this annual report.
-For additional details on our cash from operations, see the discussion below entitled "Cash from Operations."
+For the fiscal year ended October 31, 2019, we generated \$413.1 million of cash from operations, as our net income (adjusted for non-cash charges) of \$512.7 million exceeded our working capital requirements of \$99.6 million.
+For additional details on our cash provided by operating activities, see the discussion below under the caption "Cash Provided By Operating Activities."